jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

   (b) 10 working days after the date on which the EPA serves the notice of review on the consent holder, if paragraph (a) does not apply.

 ### 78A Copy of notice of review of non-notified activity
-If the Environmental Protection Authority serves a notice of review of a non-notified activity on a consent holder, the EPA must serve a copy of the notice on the persons specified in section 44A(a) as if the reference in that paragraph to an application for a marine consent were a reference to a notice of review.
+If the Environmental Protection Authority serves a notice of review of a non-notified activity on a consent holder, the EPA must serve a copy of the notice on the persons specified in section 45(a) as if the reference in that paragraph to an application for a marine consent were a reference to a notice of review.

 ### 79 Further information, advice, submissions, and hearing
-(1) Sections 42 to 44 and 45 to 58 apply, with all necessary modifications, to a review of a marine consent for a publicly notifiable activity as if—
+(1) Sections 44 to 56 (other than sections 45, 50, 52, and 53) apply, with all necessary modifications, to a review of a marine consent for a publicly notifiable activity as if—
   (a) the notice of review were an application for a marine consent; and (b) the consent holder were the applicant for the marine consent.
-(1A) Sections 42 to 44B (and the Schedule) apply, with all necessary modifications, to a review of a marine consent for a non-notified activity as if the notice of review were an application for a marine consent.
+(1A) Sections 45, 50, and 54 to 56 apply, with all necessary modifications, to a review of a marine consent for a non-notified activity as if the notice of review were an application for a marine consent.
-(2) However, section 44(1)﻿(a) does not apply to a review.
+(2) However, section 56(1)﻿(a) does not apply to a review.

 ### 80 Matters to be considered in review
 When reviewing the conditions of a marine consent, the Environmental Protection Authority—